-Some of Windows 7 and Server 2008 R2 users are facing a weird issue now-a-days.
-When they log off or restart their Windows 7 computers, Taskbar resets to default settings and forgets all their customized settings.
+Sometimes Windows users face a weird issue.
+When they log off or restart their computers, Taskbar resets to default settings and forgets all their customized settings.
+For example, you enable Quick Launch toolbar on Taskbar but it automatically disappears after reboot.

 This issue only occurs when "Automatically Log On" feature is enabled.
 Some people enable this feature to automatic log on to their systems without the need of entering password at login time.

-If you are also facing this issue, you can ask Microsoft Support for a hotfix.
-Its not available for all users, so you'll need to ask them for it.
+If you are also facing this issue, you can ask Microsoft support for a hotfix.
+Its not available for all users, so you’ll need to ask them for it.

 Or you can follow these simple steps to disable "Automatically Log On" feature which will also fix this issue:

-Method 1: Using "User Accounts" Applet
+METHOD 1: Using “User Accounts” Applet

 1. Type control userpasswords2 or netplwiz in RUN or Start Menu Searchbox and press Enter.
 It'll open "User Accounts" window.